flexdash/docs/docs/using-flexdash/index.md

 - mobile and desktop browser support
 - display "old" Node-RED dashboard tabs in FlexDash tabs
 - deep integration into Node-RED similar to "old" Node-RED dashboard
-- uses Vue, which is one of the most popular and easy to learn web frameworks, making customization as easy as possible
+- uses Vue (version 3), which is one of the most popular and easy to learn web frameworks, making customization as easy as possible
 - comes with a large set of widgets to display data and to let users initiate actions